Table of Contents Show

 Music has been around since at least 35,000 years ago – it is often said that music is the story of humans.
 Music is one of the things that makes life so beautiful.
 One could argue that it is one of the things that makes us so human – the desire to make these catchy songs to lift our mood or heartwrenching lyrics that connect us all with its truth.

-As humans evolved, so has music.
-Nowadays, music is more popular than ever before.
+As humans evolved, so did music.
+Nowadays, music is more popular than ever.
 Platforms like Spotify, Apple Music, Amazon Music, and others have made music more accessible for everyone instead of the radios of the past.
 Now, tunes rest in our pockets, ready to be listened to wherever we are.

 A music boom is supposed to be coming our way, with artists and companies gaining traction and profits to become more successful.
-The talent being discovered and appreciated is increasing day by day, with opportunities and platforms arising to perform their music to the world.
-There has also been a marked increase in the number of people we see inclined towards careers in music nowadays, as the industry is growing.
+The talent being discovered and appreciated is increasing daily, with opportunities and platforms arising to perform their music to the world.
+As the industry grows, there has also been a marked increase in the number of people inclined towards music careers.

-YouTube, Spotify, Instagram are filled with people showing their original work or even performing covers of their favorite songs in their melodious voices.
+YouTube, Spotify, and Instagram are filled with people showing their original work or performing covers of their favorite songs in their melodious voices.
 All these indicate the importance of music coming up.

 We’re in the golden age of music, and many singers ensure we get quality music.
-These artists come from all walks of life and display their talent in many genres, such as pop, jazz, rap, and R&B. R&B, or rhythm and blues, is a genre that originated in the 1940s in African-American communities.
-Many black female R&B singers have bought fame for this genre.
+These artists come from all walks of life and display their talent in many genres, such as pop, jazz, rap, and R&B. R&B, or rhythm and blues, which originated in the 1940s in African-American communities.
+Many singers have gained fame in this genre.

-H.E.R is the stage name of Gabriella Sarmiento Wilson, and it is an acronym for ‘Having Everything Revealed.’
-H.E.R is of mixed race, having a Filipina-American mother and an African American father.
-On June 27th, 1997, she was born and is currently 24 years old.
+H.E.R. is the stage name of Gabriella Sarmiento Wilson, an acronym for ‘Having Everything Revealed.’
+H.E.R. is of mixed race, having a Filipino-American mother and an African-American father.
+She was born on June 27th, 1997.
 The American singer-songwriter is growing into her own within the music industry at this young age.
 Her latest album was released in 2021, titled ‘Back of My Mind,’ and has 21 songs.

 Other songs responsible for her rise in fame include Best Part (feat.
 Daniel Caesar), which has almost 800 million streams on Spotify alone, and Could’ve Been (feat.
 Bryson Tiller), Blessed and Free, and Focus.
 We are eagerly awaiting her new music!

 Solána Imani Rowe, more popularly known as SZA, is an American singer-songwriter.
-She is currently 32 years old and was born on 8th November 1989.
-She is arguably one of the most influential black female R&B singers and has many hit songs accredited to her name.
-Her first album was Ctrl, released in 2017, that caught the mainstream audience’s attention.
+She was born on 8th November 1989.
+She is arguably one of the most influential singers and has many hit songs accredited to her name.
+Her first album was Ctrl, released in 2017, which caught the mainstream audience’s attention.

-She is an extremely popular singer with over 39 million monthly listeners on Spotify.
+She is a viral singer with over 39 million monthly listeners on Spotify.
 These include Good Days; I Hate U (her latest song), Love Galore (feat.
 Travis Scott), and Drew Barrymore.
 She collaborated with American rapper Kendrick Lamar on his song All The Stars, featured in the 2018 Marvel movie Black Panther.